A Child Like Any Other

 “At least they know now,” says Robert with relief.
 “The child is not a curse.
 He just has different skin.”

 Robert and Gloria are part of a group of 100 Building Tomorrow Fellows currently mobilizing resources and bringing out-of-school children back to class in rural communities through our Thriving Schools Program.
+Robert, Gloria and all of our Building Tomorrow’s efforts are supported by Educate A Child with special support for inclusive education from the Joseph P. Kennedy Foundation.
 To find out more about our Thriving Schools Program and how it has brought more than 52,000 children like Jemba back to school, click here.

 Bradbury-Jones C, Ogik P, Betts J, Taylor J, Lund P (2018) Beliefs about people with albinism in Uganda: A qualitative study using the Common-Sense Model.
 PLoS ONE 13(10): e0205774. https://doi.org/10.1371/journal.pone.0205774